-HESPIE is a 15-month, non-degree, post-baccalaureate program that provides a strong background for graduate training in Speech-Language Pathology, Audiology, and in Hearing, Language, or Speech Sciences.
-Courses offered in HESPIE are intended to meet the pre-requisite requirements of most graduate programs.
-Upon program completion, students should acquire the knowledge and skills to demonstrate knowledge of basic communication processes as well as knowledge of speech, language, and hearing disorders and differences, including etiologies and characteristics, prevention, assessment, and intervention.
+HESPIE is a 15-month, eight-course, non-degree, post-baccalaureate program that provides a strong background for graduate training in Speech-Language Pathology, Audiology, and in Hearing, Language, or Speech Sciences.
+Upon completion, students should acquire the knowledge and skills to demonstrate knowledge of basic communication processes as well as knowledge of speech, language, and hearing disorders and differences, including etiologies and characteristics, prevention, assessment, and intervention.

-Whereas courses offered in HESPIE are intended to meet the pre-requisite requirements of most graduate programs, including UMD’s, the Department of Hearing and Speech Sciences cannot guarantee that other graduate programs might not have additional required courses.
-You are encouraged to check requirements of those graduate programs to which you plan to apply.
+Whereas HESPIE is designed to meet the pre-requisite requirements of most graduate programs, including UMD’s, the Department of Hearing and Speech Sciences cannot guarantee that other graduate programs might not have additional requirements.
+Students are encouraged to check requirements of those other graduate programs.
 Acceptance into HESPIE does not guarantee admission into a graduate program at the University of Maryland.